sarthology/dragula/README.md

 ## Installing

-You can download latest prebuilt binaries for window and macos from [releases](https://github.com/sarthology/dragula/releases)
+You can download latest prebuilt binaries for windows and macos from [releases](https://github.com/sarthology/dragula/releases)

 If you would like to download and run dragula from source see development section below.